vEnhance/1802/src/mt3.typ

 #import "@local/evan:1.0.0":*

-= Practice midterm 3 <ch-mt3>
+= Practice midterm for 2D topics in Parts Golf, Hotel, India <ch-mt3>

+This is a practice midterm that was given on November 13, 2024, covering topics in Part Golf, Hotel, and India, but only the 2D topics in these parts.
 Solutions are in @ch-sol-mt3.
-Note that this midterm only covers 2D topics.

 #exer[
   Another butterfly is fluttering in the $x y$ plane